jaguardado123/3326-lab-01/README.md

 # Lab Assignment 01

-In this lab you will practice writing Java code to output a simple "Hello World!" message.
+In this lab you will practice writing Java code to output a simple **Hello World!** message.

 Similar to C++, we have to set up our work are before we can write our output command.